Javlon3002/Virtual_Conference_room_with_real_time_communication/README.md

 Since we are done with the buttons, we can continue with raw **image components ** in order to display the local and remote videos respectively.
 In order to create raw image component, please follow the following procedure.
 Right click on the sample scene, from their click on the UI and choose raw image.
 ![Canvas in the scene](Images/9.png)
-Create the first raw image component with the following parameters. ** posX: -250,  posY: 0,  Width: 250,  Height: 250** Do not forget to change the name of the raw image component to the  **LocalViewObject**.
+Create the first raw image component with the following parameters. ** posX: -250,  posY: 0,  Width: 250,  Height: 250**.
+Do not forget to change the name of the raw image component to the  **LocalViewObject**.
 ![Local raw Image Component](Images/10.png)
-For remote video, use the same steps to create a RawImage called RemoteViewObject with the following parameters.  **posX: 250,  posY: 0,  Width: 250 , Height: 250**
+For remote video, use the same steps to create a RawImage called RemoteViewObject with the following parameters.  **posX: 250,  posY: 0,  Width: 250 , Height: 250**.
 Do not forget to change the name of the raw image component to the  **RemoteViewObject**.
 ![Local raw Image Component](Images/11.png)
+Now since we are done with the basic UI setup, we can continue with importing the Agora video SDK into the unity environment.
+In order to download the unity with your SDK , please refer to the following link. https://docs.agora.io/en/sdks?platform=unity
+At the time of creating this GitHub repository, the version of the video SDK which we are using for the unity is 4.3.0.
+Since the volume of the video SDK is huge we couldn't upload it on this GitHub repository, that's why you can download it directly from the Agora website.